ydb-platform/ydb/ydb/docs/en/core/integrations/goose.md

 2024/01/12 13:07:36     Pending                  -- 20240112120057_00002_add_column_password_hash_into_table_users.sql
 ```

-Status `Fri Jan 12 12:04:56 2024` changed to `Pending` - this means that latest migration downgraded.
+Status `Fri Jan 12 12:04:56 2024` changed to `Pending` - this means that latest migration downd.

 Also we can see a changes through another options: